The Barter Network

 The Barter Network is a commercial trading network of companies in the United States founded in 2006 by Bergenske Enterprises, Inc. of which G. Jason Bergenske, President and CEO owns 100% of the corporation's shares.
-The Barter Network has grown to over 700 companies.
-These companies trade among each other using a medium of exchange called a trade dollar.
+The Barter Network has expanded to include over 700 companies, which trade with one another using a medium of exchange known as a trade dollar.

 Operation

 Upon joining the TBN network, members agree to accept TBN Trade Dollars, instead of USD legal tender, when they sell to another TBN member.
-The trade dollars are electronically (via telephone or internet) transferred by the seller from the buyer’s trade dollar account.
-TBN members also agree to sell their goods and services on par with their cash everyday selling price.
+Trade dollars are electronically transferred—via telephone or internet—by the seller from the buyer’s trade dollar account.
+Members of The Barter Network (TBN) also agree to offer their goods and services at the same prices they charge in cash transactions.

 History

 The Barter Network originally opened its doors in 2006 in Sanford, Florida just outside Orlando.
 In November 2007 they outgrew their offices and moved to Winter Park, Florida.